centarro/commerce_kickstart/README.md

 ------------

 Commerce Kickstart is the fastest way to start building on Drupal Commerce.
-It includes an installation profile for installing Drupal 9, Commerce Core, and the Centarro Commerce contributed modules and themes.
+It includes an installation profile for installing Drupal, Commerce Core, and the Centarro Commerce contributed modules and themes.

 The installer includes an additional step where you can install either a full